pkErbynn/StatlerWaldorfCorp.LocationService/src/StatlerWaldorfCorp.LocationService/node.md

-﻿Certainly!
-Below is a README.md documentation created based on our chat, covering the relevant points:
+﻿Below is a README.md documentation created for page 78-80 clarification.
 ---

 # Setting up Communication Between Containers in Docker